-- Flush out the outboard cooling system if operating in salt or polluted water.
-See Flushing the Cooling System. - Wash off all salt deposits and flush out the exhaust outlet of the propeller and gearcase with fresh water if operating in salt water.
+- · Flush out the outboard cooling system if operating in salt or polluted water.
+See Flushing The Cooling System. - If operating in salt water, wash off all salt deposits and flush out exhaust outlet on the jet drive with fresh water.